-The signature campus engagement initiative created by Combined Jewish Philanthropies of Greater Boston (CJP) and scaled nationally in partnership with the Edward Fein Foundation, will move to Hillel International this summer.
-Currently at 29 local Hillels around the country serving nearly 20 percent of all North American Jewish college undergraduates, IACT will benefit from Hillel’s significant international campus infrastructure which will maximize IACT’s reach and impact.
+The signature campus engagement initiative created by Combined Jewish Philanthropies of Greater Boston (CJP) and scaled nationally in partnership with the Edward Fein Foundation, has moved to Hillel International.
 Read more here.

 The IACT Mission

-IACT, Inspired, Active, Committed, Transformed - an initiative of CJP – is a comprehensive strategy that leverages Taglit-Birthright Israel to transform Jewish life on campus.
+IACT, Inspired, Active, Committed, Transformed is an initiative of Hillel International.
+Originally created and scaled at CJP, Boston's Jewish Federation, IACT is a comprehensive strategy that leverages Birthright Israel to transform Jewish life on campus.
 IACT achieves its goals through an investment that provides a dedicated staff on campus, significant funding, and ongoing support.
 IACT strives to increase the number of participants on campus to a sustainable critical mass and strengthens Jewish engagement and involvement.
 Learn more here.